zhaoshengEE/Millennium_Library/Cloud_Engineering/AWS_Certified_Cloud_Practitioner/Section_05_EC2-Elastic_Compute_Cloud.md

     - Access to Ports
     - Authorized IP ranges - IPV4 and IPV6
     - Control of inbound network (from other to the instance)
-    - Contorl of the outbound network (from the instance to other)
+    - Control of the outbound network (from the instance to other)
 - If your application is not accessible (time out), then it is a security group issue.
 While if your application gives a "connnection refused" error, then it is an application error or it is not launched
 - All inbound traffic is blocked by default.
 All outbound traffic is authorized by default